lino202/SimpleWebRtc/README.md

 Permissions have to be granted to the mobile app by the user for using camera, microphone and storage.
 Usually if the photos are not being saved is because the permission has not been granted yet.
 Then, you should close the app go to your settings, Apps, search for the WebRtcMobile app and under permissions enable storage.

+Currently only the old camera API is supported.
+Future work could be implementing features for Camera2 API

+Picture resolution is lower than the normal camera application as it takes the picture from the webrtc stream.

 ## Related projects